Tiffany Yuen

 Tiffany Yuen Ka-wai (袁嘉蔚; born 30 September 1993) is a Hong Kong activist and politician, who has been a member of the Southern District Council for Tin Wan since 2020.
 She was the vice chairperson of Demosistō before resigning from the party in 2018.

-For her participation in the 2020 Hong Kong pro-democracy primaries, she was arrested in January 2021 along with over 50 other pro-democrats on national security charges and remains in jail as of October 2021.
+For her participation in the 2020 Hong Kong pro-democracy primaries, she was arrested in January 2021 along with over 50 other pro-democrats on national security charges.
+She received a four-year jail term, and was released in August 2025.

 Activism

 Yuen was educated at the City University of Hong Kong and graduated with a bachelor's degree in Chinese Language.
 She was dedicated to activism during her student life, including Yuen's participation in the 2013 Hong Kong dock strike and the protests against the North East New Territories New Development Areas Planning.
 She was also committed to the Umbrella Revolution in 2014.

 After joining the Demosistō party in 2016, Yuen was elected vice chairperson in 2017 and focused her efforts on community outreach.
 In light of Demosistō members losing their candidacy due to their promotion of "democratic self-determination", Yuen left the party in 2018 to continue her community services in Tin Wan Estate as an independent.
 Speaking of her departure, Yuen stated, "In a normal society, no election runner should be deprived of the right because of his political views."
 Subsequently, Yuen had found employment as an assistant to pro-democracy legislator Au Nok-hin.

 Yuen has a long history of championing equality, women's rights, and LGBT rights in Hong Kong.
 She was a panel speaker at Women's Festival Hong Kong in 2018 and 2019, the city's sole festival dedicated to womanhood.
-She had also spoken to the media condemning instances of sexual harassment and police brutality.
+She spoke to the media condemning instances of sexual harassment and police brutality.
 Yuen was among the politicians who denounced the homophobic language used by lawmaker Kwok Wai-keung.
 According to Yuen, these experiences of discrimination served as the motivation in her commitment to equality.